aurvadahana/aurvadahana.github.io/_posts/2021-06-08-a-few-points-on-saranagati.md

 ## Śaraṇāgati in Rāmāyaṇa

 Śaraṇāgati can happen for various reasons (like Uttarā, Draupadī, Yuddhiṣṭhira for rājya etc) but the ideal way is how Vibhīṣaṇa did so - for kaiṅkaryam.
 Expect nothing in return.
-Ansolute absence of ahaṅkāra.
+Absolute absence of ahaṅkāra.

 A few cases of Śaraṇāgatis in Rāmāyaṇa: